TeamWanari/sbt-paradox-diagrams/README.md

 ```
 @@@
 ````
 will render the first example from the js-sequence website.
+Also `flowchart-diagram` and `mermaid-diagram` works.
+For more information visit the listed sites.

 Install (to the `project/plugins.sbt`):
 ```